nicoshinozaki/Smart-Shelving-System/management/README.md

 ## To run

-Please use the `run_frontend.sh` script in repository root.
+Please modify the CREDENTIALS_PATH environmental variable and use the `run_management.sh` script in repository root.